-Indeed, it certainly takes much time for teachers to diagnose the exact learning needs of different students with various types of language weaknesses.
+Indeed, it certainly takes a long process of diagnosing the exact learning needs of different students with various types of language weaknesses.
 They have to select their teaching materials presumed to be appropriate with their students' learning needs.
-On this point, I note that the early presumption of the appropriate teaching materials might be so risky that they appear to be a mere model of how they reflect the targeted competency standards and basic competence as stipulated in the implemented curriculum-SBC.
-This is because teaching materials are not the product of the students' learning initiatives but that of the teachers' teaching ones to elicit the students' learning outcome.
-Meanwhile, SAL materials are supposed to elicit the students' learning autonomy in the classroom.
-Therefore, the effect of teaching materials on the success of particular competency standards and basic competencies is significant if the teaching materials include the development of SAL materials that promote students' learning autonomy.
+On this point, I note that the early presumption of the appropriate teaching materials might be so highly risky that they appear to be a mere model of how they reflect the targeted standard and basic competence as stipulated in the implemented curriculum-SBC.
+This is because teaching materials are not the product of the students' learning initiatives but that of the teachers' teaching ones to elicite the students' learning outcome.
+Meanwhile, SAL materials are supposed to elicite the students' learning autonomy in the classroom.
+Therefore, the effect of teaching materials on the success of particular standards and basic competencies is significant if the teaching materials include the development of SAL materials that promote students' learning autonomy.